Nong Shain Maw: Stone Breakers of the East Khasi Highlands

 VENUE: FCAC Gabriel Gallery

 Presented by Footscray Community Arts Centre and Human Rights Arts & Film Festival.
-Supported by Michaels Camera Video & Digital.
+Supported by Michaels Camera Video & Digital and Prism Imaging.

 IMAGE– Ali MC, Nong Shain Maw: The People Who Break the Rock East Khasi Highlands, India.
 2016 (detail)